1/Thursday

 -

 Rockford-Area Dinner 6:30 PM.
-Join Dave and other Rockford-Area Mensans for dinner at The Great Wall located at 4228 E. State St. in Rockford (located just west of Alpine on the north side of State).
+Join Dave and other Rockford-Area Mensans for dinner at Chavez Mexican Restaurante located at 5494 E. State St. in Rockford (on the north side of State Street just west of St. Anthony Hospital).
 To RSVP , for more information, or to get on our email list, contact Dave L., our Rockford-Area Coördinator.
 RSVP required in case of cancellation, time, or venue change.
+Do not RSVP via Meetup.
 This event usually recurs on the second Friday of the month.

 -